K-ETA Korea Application: Apply Online for Your Travel Authorization

 You can fill out the K-ETA application form in minutes.
 Be sure to check you’ve entered all your information correctly.

 Do children need a K-ETA for South Korea?
-Toggle faqs

 The South Korea ETA is not mandatory for travelers aged 17 and under.
 However, applying is still recommended as passengers with a K-ETA do not need to complete an Arrival Card.
 Adults traveling to Korea with children can complete the application on behalf of a minor.

 Can I fill in my application in a language other than English?
-Toggle faqs

 No, the South Korean ETA application form must be completed in English.

-What do I do if my South Korea ETA is denied?
-Toggle faqs
+What happens if my K-ETA is denied?